naveasy/Naveasy/README.md

     {
         InitializeComponent();

-        //If you wanna navigate to page wraping it into a MAUI's NavigationPage use the Naveasy's generice interface
+        //If you wanna navigate to page wraping it into a MAUI's NavigationPage use the Naveasy's
-        //INavgiationPage<YourPageViewModel> like in the example bellow.
+        //generice interface INavgiationPage<YourPageViewModel> like in the example bellow. navigationService.NavigateAsync<INavgiationPage<LoginPageViewModel>>();
-        navigationService.NavigateAsync<INavgiationPage<LoginPageViewModel>>();

         //otherwise use it like this: